 - Plan seasonings accordingly depending on the size and thickness of the roast.

 - Trim down thick pieces of fat and small pieces of meat from the roast.
 Don’t over-trim it.
-You will need a layer of fat to help keep the lamb leg juicy during cooking.
+You will need a light layer of fat to help keep the lamb leg juicy during cooking.

 - Next, use a sharp knife to lightly score the fat by making diagonal cuts in one direction, then the other.
 This will create a diamond pattern.